trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 - They've joined together to hold each other accountable--they do not want their more primal natures to overcome them.
 Should they lose control, they could destroy entire nations of the "littler lights" with ease.
 - They are a wise and mentoring collective, providing insight where asked, but not interfering for fear of influencing younger species away from developing naturally.

+---

+There should be multiple alliances between alien species.
+Kind of like the Council races from Mass Effect, but there would be multiple Councils.